 - Based on the studies I presented, the turmeric / Curcuma longa extract was 1-2g/ day.
 An important detail is that your products need to contain black pepper, which will boost curcumin absorption.
 Some reports suggest turmeric/ curcumin might increase the risk of bleeding, especially in patients on blood thinner medications.
 I advise careful monitoring of your INR/ clotting tests and frequent monitoring and discussions with your physician.

 What is turmeric/ curcumin?

-Turmeric, also called the ‘golden spice” is a spice.
-Turmeric comes from the root of the curcuma longa plant, which is a plant in the ginger family.
+Turmeric, also called the ‘golden spice,” is a spice.
+Turmeric comes from the root of the Curcuma longa plant, a ginger family plant.

 “Curcumin gives turmeric that yellowish, golden color.

-For centuries, this spice has been used in the asian cuisine for its antioxidants and anti-inflammatory properties.
+For centuries, this spice has been used in Asian cuisine for its antioxidants and anti-inflammatory properties.

-Over ten thousand studies have been reported in the literature about curcumin biological activities, including more than 120 clinical trials.
+Over ten thousand studies have been reported about curcumin’s biological activities, including more than 120 clinical trials.

 Rheumatoid arthritis is an autoimmune disease affecting many joints, most frequently hands and feet in a symmetric pattern.
 Many patients with rheumatoid arthritis without proper treatment will develop pain, swelling and eventually deformities of their joints.

-There are many animal studies that showed the power of curcumin or turmeric to modulate our immune system cells and cells that are part of our cartilage and bones (1) .
-Since these animal studies showed turmeric and curcumin have anti-inflammatory properties, there were many researchers that looked to see if this supplement will help people with rheumatoid arthritis.
-I selected to present you just a few randomized controlled trials and meta-analyses.
+Many animal studies showed the power of curcumin or turmeric to modulate our immune system cells and cells that are part of our cartilage and bones (1).
+Since these animal studies showed turmeric and curcumin have anti-inflammatory properties, many researchers looked to see if this supplement will help people with rheumatoid arthritis.
+I selected to present just a few randomized controlled trials and meta-analyses.
 The results are very promising.